-Scott joined Summit Partners in 1996 and is based in Boston, where he focuses principally on investments in the technology sector.
+Scott joined Summit Partners in 1996 and is focused primarily on the technology sector.
 Scott founded the firm's London office in 2001, which he managed through 2016.
-During his more than two decades with Summit, Scott has held a number of senior leadership positions with the firm.

 Scott has made investments in -- and served as a board director for -- more than 25 companies.
-Currently he is a director of Acturis Limited, AVAST Software, Calypso Technology, DentalPro, PrismHR and vente-privee.com.
+Currently he is a director of Acturis Limited, AVAST Software, Calypso Technology, PrismHR and vente-privee.com.
 His prior directorships include 360T Group (acquired by Deutsche Börse), DentalPro (acquired by BC Partners), Hittite Microwave Corporation (NASDAQ: HITT, later acquired by Analog Devices), Jamba!
 AG (acquired by VeriSign), Multifonds (acquired by Temenos), Ogone (acquired by Ingenico), SafeBoot (acquired by McAfee), Web Reservations International (acquired by Hellman & Friedman) and Welltec International (acquired by Exor and 7 Industries).

 Prior to Summit Partners, Scott worked as a strategy consultant with McKinsey & Company in the financial institutions group.
 He also served in a variety of U.S. federal government positions, including at the White House and Department of Justice.